6 Excellent Reasons to Start Selfish Knitting

 6. Finally, I don't like rejection.
 When you've spent hours upon hours crafting something from a single strand of yarn and pouring your love into it?
 How is anybody's reaction ever going to be sufficient?

 I'd like to pretend I'm gracious enough to accept "aww, thanks!" and be happy with it...
 But I'm not.

 If they're not weeping tears of joy, I'm probably feeling a little undervalued.

 So if you've been feeling obligated to knit for other people, instead of working on that beautiful pattern you've had sitting in your Ravelry library for God knows how long...
 Consider this your permission slip from me to tell other people to take a hike (politely of course).
 Then take up your needles and cast on a deliciously indulgent project.
 I promise, it's good for you!

 If you would love to learn to knit but have always felt as though you don't have the creativity or skills to do it, then I'm here to prove you wrong.

 I created a knitting e-Course for absolute beginners.
-In this two week course, you learn absolutely everything you would ever need to know to get started, and you get access to the dedicated Facebook group where you can get 1-on-1 help whenever you need it.
-PLUS, it’s FREE!
-If you’re interested in learning a new hobby, just sign up below to register for the course!
+In this two week course, you learn absolutely everything you would ever need to know to get started, so If you're interested in learning a new hobby, just sign up below to register for the course!